 Very little archaeological work has been done along Kamehameha Highway in Waikāne (Table 2).
-An early island-wide archaeological survey identified two heiau, Site 317, Kukuianiani Heiau, and Site 318, Kaʻawakoa Heiau, in the vicinity of the highway (McAllister 1933).
-Site 317 was described as a small, overgrown two-terrace structure against the mountainside at the foot of Puʻu Pueo.
+An early island-wide archaeological survey identified two heiau, Kukuianiani Heiau [SIHP 317] and Ka'awakoa Heiau [SIHP 318], in the vicinity of the highway (McAllister 1933).
+Site 317 was described as a small, overgrown two-terrace structure against the mountainside at the foot of Pu'u Pueo.
 There is a large stone at the base of the structure that exhibits two cavities which may have been formed by pounding or grinding activity.
 Site 318 was once located "a few hundred feet south of Kukuianiani (Site 317)" but has since been destroyed (McAllister 1933:170).

 Many decades later, an archaeological reconnaissance survey at the Waikane Golf Course identified an agricultural site on the mauka side of Kamehameha Highway (Shapiro et al. 1988).
 The site consists of an extensive pondfield complex of earthen berms situated along Waikāne Stream.
-The complex was utilized for rice agriculture in the early 1900s but may have originated earlier as a traditional lo'i.
-It was given the State Inventory of Historic Places (SIHP) designation 50-80-10-4013.
+The complex was utilized for rice agriculture in the early 1900s but may have originated earlier as a traditional lo 'i.
+It was designated as SIHP 50-80-10-4013.